Dog Behaviour Consultations

 Before the behaviour consultation I will ask you to fill out and return a questionnaire about your dog and his/her's lifestyle, this is so I can get a good idea of his/hers daily management, life history and the problem.

 Behaviour consultations usually last between 2-3 hours in your home.
-A dog's behaviour is effected by numerous factors; underlying emotional state, life experiences, genetics, welfare, daily management and their health.
+A dog's behaviour is affected by numerous factors; underlying emotional state, life experiences, early learning, genetics, welfare, daily management and their health.
 Problem behaviours develop when they begin to suffer from negative emotions such as anxiety, frustration, over-arousal, boredom and fear.
 All these factors are addressed in the consultation.

 After the behaviour consultation you will receive a written report within a week, which clearly explains the diagnosis and the treatment plan, this can be sent to your vet if required.
 Ongoing support via email or phone after the consultation is included and follow up sessions (includes a follow up report) are available for additional support.
 I will check in with you after 2 weeks.

 Veterinary referral is essential in order to rule out any underlying physiological conditions which may be affecting your dog's behaviour.
-Please get in touch and I can speak to your vet for referral purposes or I can provide a form which you can take to your vet directly.
+Please get in touch and I can provide a form which your veterinary surgeon will need to fill out for referral purpose.

 I do not agree with any cruel, outdated methods and I only use positive, reward based training.
 The dog behaviour and training industry is unregulated and some trainers/behaviourists still use harsh, violent methods which are extremely detrimental to a dog’s welfare.